Electronic music: Rise of popular electronic music

-Dub music influenced electronic musical techniques later adopted by hip hop music when Jamaican immigrant DJ Kool Herc in the early 1970s introduced Jamaica's sound system culture and dub music techniques to America.
-One such technique that became popular in hip hop culture was playing two copies of the same record on two turntables in alternation, extending the b-dancers' favorite section.
+Dub music influenced electronic musical techniques later adopted by hip-hop music when Jamaican immigrant DJ Kool Herc in the early 1970s introduced Jamaica's sound system culture and dub music techniques to America.
+One such technique that became popular in hip-hop culture was playing two copies of the same record on two turntables in alternation, extending the b-dancers' favorite section.
 The turntable eventually went on to become the most visible electronic musical instrument, and occasionally the most virtuosic, in the 1980s and 1990s.

 Electronic rock was also produced by several Japanese musicians, including Isao Tomita's Electric Samurai: Switched on Rock (1972), which featured Moog synthesizer renditions of contemporary pop and rock songs, and Osamu Kitajima's progressive rock album Benzaiten (1974).
 The mid-1970s saw the rise of electronic art music musicians such as Jean Michel Jarre, Vangelis, Tomita and Klaus Schulze who were significant influences on the development of new-age music.
 The hi-tech appeal of these works created for some years the trend of listing the electronic musical equipment employed in the album sleeves, as a distinctive feature.
 Electronic music began to enter regularly in radio programming and top-sellers charts, as the French band Space with their debut studio album Magic Fly or Jarre with Oxygène.
-Between 1977 and 1981, Kraftwerk released albums such as Trans-Europe Express, The Man-Machine or Computer World, which influenced subgenres of electronic music.
+Between 1977 and 1981, Kraftwerk released albums such as Trans-Europe Express, The Man-Machine and Computer World, which influenced subgenres of electronic music.

 In this era, the sound of rock musicians like Mike Oldfield and The Alan Parsons Project (who is credited the first rock song to feature a digital vocoder in 1975, The Raven) used to be arranged and blended with electronic effects and/or music as well, which became much more prominent in the mid-1980s.
 Jeff Wayne achieved a long-lasting success with his 1978 electronic rock musical version of The War of the Worlds.

 Film scores also benefit from the electronic sound.
 During the 1970s and 1980s, Wendy Carlos composed the score for A Clockwork Orange, The Shining and Tron.
 In 1977, Gene Page recorded a disco version of the hit theme by John Williams from Steven Spielberg film Close Encounters of the Third Kind.
 Page's version peaked on the R&B chart at #30.
 The score of 1978 film Midnight Express composed by Italian synth-pioneer Giorgio Moroder won the Academy Award for Best Original Score in 1979, as did it again in 1981 the score by Vangelis for Chariots of Fire.
 After the arrival of punk rock, a form of basic electronic rock emerged, increasingly using new digital technology to replace other instruments.
 The American duo Suicide, who arose from the punk scene in New York, utilized drum machines and synthesizers in a hybrid between electronics and punk on their eponymous 1977 album.